Geomon-Joshy/Eleguard/README.md

 GEOMON JOSHY** <br>

 ## AIM
-The motive of this project is to build an echo friendly , ecnomical device to minimise interactions between wikd elephants and human cultivations without causing any physicl or any other modes of loos to both parties.
+The motive of this project is to build an echo friendly , ecnomical device to minimise interactions between wild elephants and human cultivations without causing any physical or any other modes of losts to both parties.

 ## ABSTRACT
 These days, Unhealthy interactions between elephants and human cultivations are really common.
-Allthough there are measure taken to prevent this they are not very effective.
+Allthough there are measures taken to prevent this they are not very effective.
 Hence we have build a device to do this.<br>
 **B**ased on some information that we collected and what is on intrenet we understood few things:-
 <ul>
 <li> Herds of elephants enter crops because it is on their ancient paths to water holes.</li>